Jake75B/writeups/Cybersecurity studies/wargames/Solutions.md

 13. The password for the next level is stored in **/etc/bandit_pass/bandit14 and can only be read by user bandit14**.
 For this level, you don’t get the next password, but you get a private SSH key that can be used to log into the next level. **Note:** **localhost** is a hostname that refers to the machine you are working on

+Since the bandit14 file in **bandit_pass** can only be accessed by the bandit14 user, our objective is to log in as that account.
+We are provided with an SSH private key for authentication, so the first step is to find the key's path so that it can be inputted into the bandit14 ssh command.

 **solution**

-Since the bandit14 file in banditpass can only be accessed by the bandit14 user, our objective is to log in as that account.
-We are provided with an SSH private key for authentication, so the first step is to find the key's path so that it can be inputted into the bandit14 ssh command.

 ![](attachments/Solutions-18.10.25-paste17.png)